cloudmesh-community/book/chapters/bigdata/applications/cloud.md

 # Cloud Computing :o:

-We describe the central role of Parallel computing in Clouds and Big Data which is decomposed into lots of ''Little data''running in individual cores.
+We describe the central role of Parallel computing in Clouds and Big Data which is decomposed into lots of *Little data* running in individual cores.
 Many examples are given and it is stressed that issues in parallel computing are seen in day to day life for communication, synchronization, load balancing and decomposition.
 Cyberinfrastructure for e-moreorlessanything or moreorlessanything-Informatics and the basics of cloud computing are introduced.
-This includes virtualization and the important''as a Service'' components and we go through several different definitions of cloud computing.
+This includes virtualization and the important *as a Service* components and we go through several different definitions of cloud computing.

 Gartner's Technology Landscape includes hype cycle and priority matrix